Why do people lift weights day after day but not make much progress by way of muscle development?

 Why 5 Effective Reps a Set?

 Above you see 5 effective reps per set as a generalized recommendation.
 Could be 4, could be 6.
-This is just a rough guide.
+Maybe it's as high as 8.
+This is just a rough guide and my best approximation.

-Anecdotally I can tell you that you don’t see much hypertrophy at less than 5 reps.
-This is likely because they don’t add additional sets to the same level of effective reps.
+Anecdotally I can tell you that you see slower muscle gains at less than 5 reps.
+This is likely because few people add the required additional sets to achieve the same level of effective reps.

-Really high load, low repetition training also is not that appropriate for many useful isolation exercises where moderate to high loads are best.
+In any case, really high load, low repetition training is not that appropriate for many useful isolation exercises where moderate to high loads are best.

 The biggest potential problem with anything lower than 5 repetitions for muscle gain purposes is accumulating enough effective reps in a reasonable time frame.